brian-rose/daes-grad-handbook/phd.md

 The program requires at least 60 credit-hours of graduate study and research beyond the baccalaureate, culminating in a doctoral dissertation representing a significant and original contribution to a field of climate science.
 Areas of research specialization within the two tracks include climate dynamics and modeling, polar environments, atmospheric chemistry, paleoclimate reconstruction, environmental geochemistry, physical oceanography and ocean-atmosphere interactions, remote sensing, urban climate, renewable energy, and applications of machine learning.

-For admissions requirements, see the [MS degree page for Climate Science](clm-ms.md#requirements-for-admission).
+For admissions requirements, see the [MS degree page for Climate Science](clm-ms.md#climate-science-requirements-for-admission).

 ## Program requirements

 The student follows a program of study and research approved by his/her doctoral advisory committee.
 Course requirements include a minimum of 60 hours of graduate credit in organized courses, seminars, and independent study in atmospheric, climate, environmental, and other sciences or mathematics.
-Students must complete the [Atmospheric Science](atm-ms.md#program-requirements) or [Climate Science](clm-ms.md#clm-core) coursework requirements for the M.S. degree, respectively.
+Students must complete the coursework requirements for the M.S. degree in [Atmospheric Science](atm-ms.md#atmospheric-science-program-requirements) or [Climate Science](clm-ms.md#clm-core), respectively.
 These requirements can be satisfied by coursework while earning an M.S. degree.
 This program includes, in addition, research leading to an acceptable dissertation.

 ### Departmental Examinations